Worcester Greenstar Heatslave II vs Grant Vortex Blue

-These floor standing boilers are for internal installation and are recommended for flats or small houses with up to 2 bathrooms and 10 radiators.
-Both boilers can be used in conjunction with renewable energy sources like solar energy and biomass so you can reduce your reliance on oil.
+They’re designed for internal floor-mounted installation and can be used with renewable energy sources like solar to help reduce your reliance on oil.

 |Dimensions (HxWxD)||860 x 614 x 606mm||855 x 520 x 600mm|

 |Other outputs||21 kW, 36 kW||18 kW, 32 kW|

 Alternatively you can compare up to 4 different boiler models with our Comparison Tool.

 Worcester Bosch also offer a wide range of controls and thermostats for their boilers including their own smartcontrol system called 'Wave'.
 Wave enables you to manage your heating and hot water from an internet connected smart device.
 This enables you to track your energy usage and identify areas where you could save money on your energy bills.

 Grant also offers a range of controls and tools to help you improve your energy efficiency such as intelligent weather compensation via sensors but does not yet offer an internet connected system.